Queen Margrethe discusses Designs for ‘Swineherd’ Ballet

 Click here to read more about the press conference in the Queen’s current events thread.Filed under Danish Royals

-Tagged Hans Christian Andersen, Margrethe II, Press Conference, Scenography.
+Tagged Hans Christian Andersen, Margrethe II of Denmark, Press Conference, Scenography.